 The skills required to deliver the cars to market are both highly technical and analytical.
 However, the skills needed to design and operate the vehicles of the future are more complicated.
 Skills in design thinking and innovation will be critical.
 Programmers will need to ensure safety in weather conditions from blizzards to heavy rains and navigate autonomous cars and trucks through road construction and complicated intersections and interchanges.
 They may be faced with programming life and death decision-making into the vehicles, which are inherently complex human behaviours requiring emotional and social intelligence skills above all others.

 Automation and the skills transformation will affect many industries over the next decade, but lessons can be learned from the industries that have already come through the journey, transforming their workforce in order to deliver to a new business model.
 This transformation is illustrated with an example of one of PeopleScout’s clients, a company which provides research and risk management services.

-In 2010, the company began migrating customers from the traditional print version of their core product to an online version available on multiple platforms.
+The company began migrating customers from the traditional print version of their core product to an online version available on multiple platforms.
 This was a complicated and highly-involved transformation which impacted everyone from their internal workforce to their heavily print-dependent end-user.
 To illustrate the skills transformation that occurred, since that point in time, the number of technology hires PeopleScout makes for this client has increased 500 percent.
 This includes roles like product analysts, product managers and implementation consultants.
 At the same time, hires for editorial roles like editors, journalists and content developers have increased only 14 percent.
-And, in 2017, 100 percent of editorial roles filled were for their online research product; no positions filled were for the traditional print product.
+And, 100 percent of editorial roles filled were for their online research product; no positions filled were for the traditional print product.

 Future Skill Degree Programs